Gävle Hospital

 Gävle Hospital (Gävle sjukhus) is a public hospital in Gävle, Sweden, one of six located in Gävleborg County.
 Managed by Region Gävleborg, it has approximately 300 beds and operates the county's largest emergency department.
-There is also an intensive care unit, maternity ward, paediatric clinic, and other specialised departments.
+There is also a heliport used exclusively for ambulance and rescue flights.
+Gävle Hospital also has an intensive care unit, maternity ward, paediatric clinic, and various other specialised departments.

-Opened in 1887, the hospital was designed by Axel Kumlien and considered state of the art for the era, being equipped with modern amenities like central heating, flush toilets, and electric lights.
-It was also the site of the first population-based mammogram breast cancer screening programme, led by physician Bengt Lundgren in 1974.
+The hospital was designed by architect Axel Kumlien and inaugurated in 1887.
+Considered state of the art for the era, it was equipped with modern amenities like central heating, flush toilets, and electric lights.
+Gävle Hospital was later the site first population-based mammogram breast cancer screening programme, led by physician Bengt Lundgren in 1974.
 Over the years, the hospital has undergone multiple renovations and expansions.
 It was named the fifth-best medium-sized hospital in Sweden by Dagens Medicin for 2016 and recognised for diabetes care in 2022.
 However, it has also faced scrutiny regarding workplace and patient safety.

 History

 Background and founding (1767–1887)

-The first hospital in Gävle was located in the neighbourhood of Öster.
-When it opened in 1767, it became Sweden's fourth hospital and was the first to be opened in Norrland.
-After this initial and a second hospital became too crowded, plans were developed in the 1880s for a new hospital.
-Six location proposals were prepared.
-Architect Axel Kumlien was sent to Gävle and he favoured the current site.
-The hospital, designed by Kumlien, was inaugurated in November 1887.
-At the time of its opening, it was considered quite modern — as it was equipped with central heating, flush toilets, and electric lights.
-The new grounds also included a lunatic asylum, morgue, and a physician's residence.
+Formalised healthcare in Gävle dates back to 1767, when the first city's hospital opened in the neighbourhood of Öster.
+It was also Sweden's fourth hospital and the first to be opened in Norrland.
+After this initial hospital and a replacement in Stadsträdgården were outgrown, plans were developed for a new hospital in the 1880s.
+Hospital architect Axel Kumlien was sent to Gävle to inspect the six location proposals.
+He favoured the site in Karlsborg, where an inn was already located, because of its relatively high elevation and closeness to both water and green spaces.
+Proximity to a nearby railway station, approximately 2 km, was also deemed advantageous.
+Although several other medical officials preferred a site close to the present-day Gävle Concert Hall, the National Swedish Board of Health approved Kumlien's proposal for Karlsborg; Gävle Hospital was built there on donated land at a cost of 403,300 SEK and inaugurated on 12 November 1887.
+With space for approximately 120 beds, the new hospital was considered quite modern; it was equipped with central heating, flush toilets, and electric lights.
+The grounds also included a lunatic asylum, morgue, and a physician's residence.